 There are so many issues which arise when a relationship ends, and it is often hard to keep on top of all the different decisions which will need to be made.
-The hardest part may be making the decision that the relationship is over – but the consequences of this will doubtless touch all aspects of your life.
 These days, more couples than ever are bringing assets such as properties with them into a relationship but have no real idea what will happen if the relationship ends.
-These issues will affect same sex as well as heterosexual couples.

-These are some of the questions that family lawyers at Woolley & Co are most commonly asked by cohabiting couples who are separating, or when problems arise:
+“What is a common law partner entitled to”, “Am I entitled to half the house if we are not married”, these are some of the questions that family lawyers at Woolley & Co are most commonly asked by cohabiting couples who are separating, or when problems arise.

-What if my partner won’t leave our shared property?
+What if my common law partner won’t leave our shared property?

 If you have not entered into a formal agreement (Cohabitation Agreement) then much will depend on how the property is owned, or rented.
 If it is in joint names, then chances are that you won’t be able to force them to go easily in the short term.
 If things have deteriorated badly, and there is any aggression from your estranged partner, then this makes the situation very different – contact us straight away to discuss possible emergency remedies.

-Many people now understand that there is no such thing as a “common law” spouse, and the laws protecting cohabiting couples are nowhere near as comprehensive as matrimonial laws.
+The first thing to understand is that there is no such thing as a “common law husband” or “common law wife”spouse, and the laws protecting cohabiting couples are nowhere near as comprehensive as matrimonial laws.